onera/std_e/doc/user_manual/multi_dimensional_arrays.rst

   * same as :cpp:`dyn_multi_array`...
   * ...but the :cpp:`Contigous_range` is a :cpp:`span<T>` (i.e. a pointer to external memory)
-  * hence it is a --view--: it does not owns its elements, they are modified for the view if the owner modifies them, and vice-versa.
+  * hence it is a **view**: it does not owns its elements, they are modified for the view if the owner modifies them, and vice-versa.

 .. literalinclude:: /../std_e/multi_array/multi_array/test/multi_array_types.test.cpp
   :language: C++